For a presentation on Bókun Marketplace, and how to use it to grow distribution and incremental revenue, please view a recording of our webinar.

 This is where you can see all of your incoming proposals.
-To review the contract proposal, click View vendor and then click View reseller contract.
+To review the contract proposal, click View on the right-hand side and then click View reseller/supplier contract.

 At the top of the screen, you can see who the supplier is (you in this case) and who the seller is.